oslokommune/ukeweb_designsystem/src/components/opening_hours/opening_hours.md

 ## General

-Can be placed side by side with another component/element on breakpoint medium.
+Can be placed side by side with another component/element on breakpoint medium and up.

 After the opening hours, you can add as many `<div class="osg-opening-hours__extra">...</div>` as you need to add other relevant content / components.
 ## Navigation